khairalanam/Money_Advisor/README.md

 * Functions

 ## Components of the Money App
-There are three main components to this app (Many will be added later):
+There are two main components to this app:

 * Expenditure Allocator
   * The purpose of this component is to give you an idea on how much you should spend on your expenses (Eg: Food, Education, Recreation, Other Basics etc), given the budget and the tax.